desmondlb/MovieSync/README.md

 5. Go to server folder and start it using `node server.js`or `npm run start`
 6. Then navigate to client and then run `npm run start` to start the client

-You can choose whichever link you want as the url and create a room and then open another instance of the client in the browser and join the room using the room code that is displayed on the screen of the videoplayer.
+### How to create and join a room ?
+7. Go to 34.202.237.67:3000 or localhost:3000 and create a room by entering any of the links on the homepage in the URL box, your username, and room name.
+You will see a roomcode generated.
+8. On another tab/device login by using the 2nd form on the landing page, enter the room code along woth your username this time.
+9. A video player should load on the second user's screen, now you can play the video using any of the controls.
+10. The performance metrics will be sent to the analytics server on PORT 8000 on the same host you deploed the software.

 ## How to test?